Close Menu

 Understand Bank Policies on Stop Payments

 Each bank has its own policies for stopping payments, including how they accept requests and the protections they offer.
-Some banks allow stopping payments on checks only, while others can block ACH debits or handle matters differently based on the account type.
+Some banks allow stopping payments only on checks, while others can block ACH debits or handle matters differently based on the account type.

 Important to remember: a stop payment can prevent a check from being cashed if it’s in the bank’s control or hasn’t cleared yet.
 However, if a check has already been deposited and cleared, a stop payment won’t get the money back.
 This might mean filing a claim or taking legal action against the person who got the check.